Development Finance MSc

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

 Finance-related issues are increasingly important in development, and this programme provides you with a thorough understanding of the specific problems of development finance.
-It aims to equip students with the necessary skills to make a meaningful contribution to policy formulation and implementation in this field.
-It is designed to provide a coherent programme of study in the fields of financial development policy and financial management with specific reference to developing countries.
+We equip you with the necessary skills to make a meaningful contribution to policy formulation and implementation, by focusing on financial development, policy and financial management, with specific reference to developing countries.

 The programme is designed to provide:

-- a comprehensive knowledge of the main concepts and analytical skills on development finance in developing and emerging market economies
+- a comprehensive knowledge of the main concepts and analytical skills in development finance, in developing and emerging market economies.

 - critical understanding of contemporary issues related to development finance at the macro, sectoral and enterprise level.